alexmgrant/alexmgrant.github.io/_posts/2016-10-6-ionic-rc0-&-firebase.markdown

 date:   2016-10-6 12:01:05
 categories: Ionic
 ---
+{{ page.last-modified-date | date: '%B %d, %Y' }}
+Last updated: Oct 10, 2016

 So Ionic rc0 is here.
 Wooop!
 RIP Webpack.
 Wait no Webpack?
 Nope, we're using [rollupjs](http://rollupjs.org/) now.
 This comes with a few problems, also known as changes.
 Let's go over how we can get some [third party libraries](http://ionicframework.com/docs/v2/resources/third-party-libs/) loaded up into our shiny new Ionic project.

+Let's make sure we're up to date
+`npm install -g ionic cordova typescript`

 Requirements aka worked for me:
 `node -v` = v6.4.0